-Emergency room redux for many patients after hospitalizationJanuary 22nd, 2013 in Health /
+Emergency room redux for many patients after hospitalizationJanuary 22, 2013 in Medicine & Health / Health

 Following a hospitalization, patients face many challenges as they transition home.
 A new study of this vulnerable period published by Yale School of Medicine researchers in JAMA found that a substantial number of patients return to the emergency department soon after leaving the hospital, and, while such patients are not usually readmitted, the study raises concerns that many more patients require acute medical care after hospital discharge than previously recognized.

 "It's frustrating to see people ending up back in the emergency room so soon after leaving the hospital," said the study's lead author Anita Vashi, M.D., a Robert Wood Johnson clinical scholar at Yale.
 "It makes me wonder about the cause.
 Are we not educating them well enough about how to safely transition home?
 Or do we not have capacity in the system for their care team to coordinate follow-up care if they have a complication?
 Either way, care that is fragmented in this manner can lead to conflicting recommendations, medication errors, distress, and higher costs."

 Vashi and her team studied over five million patients who were discharged from acute care hospitals across three states—California, Florida, and Nebraska—in 2008-2009.
 Nearly 18% of hospitalized patients returned to either the emergency room or were readmitted within 30 days following discharge.
 Medicare beneficiaries had even higher rates.
 Visits to the emergency room, which are not currently measured by hospital readmission rates, accounted for nearly 40% of all visits back to the hospital within 30 days after discharge.